oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/usage.md

   For an example of this approach, see the [Model in Image]({{< relref "/samples/domains/model-in-image/_index.md" >}}) sample.
 For detailed instructions on how to log in to the Oracle Container Registry and accept the license agreement for an image (required to allow pulling an Oracle Container Registry image), see this [document]({{< relref "/base-images/ocr-images#obtain-images-from-the-oracle-container-registry" >}}).

 - Or, you can manually build your own base image, as described in [Create a custom image with patches applied]({{< relref "/base-images/custom-images#create-a-custom-image-with-patches-applied" >}}).
 This is useful if you want your base images to include additional patches.
-Note that any 12.2.1.3 image must also include patch 29135930 (the pre-built images already contain this patch).

-  **NOTE**: As of December, 2022, Oracle will continue support of WebLogic Server 12.2.1.3, for six months _only_, for PSUs and security patches.
-CPU images for WebLogic Server 12.2.1.3 will be published in the January, 2023, and April, 2023, CPU cycles.
+  **NOTE**: As of June, 2023, Oracle WebLogic Server 12.2.1.3 is no longer supported.
+The last Critical Patch Updates (CPU) images for WebLogic Server 12.2.1.3 were published in April, 2023.

 ### Directory structure